Map © Nations Online Project (info)

 [Sunday 2 October : Ghermu, Nepal] Thankfully in the early hours the rain stopped as abruptly as it started and when I looked out in the morning the sky was clear.
 In fact, there was hardly any evidence that it had rained at all - I guess in a country where you get monsoon rain every year for months on end they know a bit about drainage; perhaps what we'd thought was a major storm was no more than a passing shower to the Nepalese ..?

 We'd only finished one day of our trek and were already slightly behind schedule, so by 8 AM we were on the road northwards.
 We caught up when we went through the little village of Ngadi and celebrated being back on track with a cup of milky tea at a roadside restaurant.
 Then we concentrated on getting in some real mileage before it got too hot.
-A couple of stiff climbs and a brutal ascent up a jeep track with very little shade brought us to the village of Dahundanda, dripping with perspiration.
-We were passed by a group of Korean cyclists who had ridden from Besi Sahar to Dahundanda in three hours!
-These guys were tough - they planned to cycle the entire Annapurna Circuit, including the formidable Thorung La (Pass) at an altitude of 5416 metres above sea level [Aside : We saw these cyclists again the next day but not after that, so I have no idea whether they succeeded in getting over the pass or not].
+A couple of stiff climbs and a brutal ascent up a zig-zag jeep track with very little shade brought us to the village of Bahundanda, dripping with perspiration.
+We were passed by a group of Korean cyclists who had ridden from Besi Sahar to Bahundanda in three hours!
+These guys were tough - they planned to cycle the entire Annapurna Circuit, including the formidable Thorung La (Pass) at an altitude of 5416 metres above sea level.

 [Monday 3 October : Tal, Nepal] We knew we had a long day ahead of us so we had breakfast at 6:30 AM and got going at 7:30.
-Immediately after leaving Germhu we went down a steep cliff and crossed the river to the west bank over a suspension bridge.
-There is a very rough road on the west side of the river and we followed it for the next several kilometres, the monotony broken by a tea-stop at a restaurant with a great view down-river.
+Immediately after leaving Ghermu we went down a steep cliff and crossed the river to the west bank over a suspension bridge.
+There is a very rough road on the west side of the river and we followed it for the next several kilometres, quite often sloshing through ankle-deep water running down the side of the mountain.
+The monotony of the road was broken by a tea-stop at a restaurant with a great view down-river.
 The proprietor of this establishment was quite unable to calculate the total of our bill (70+70+50=190), despite the use of a calculator, and working out the change for a 500 Rupee note was totally beyond him.
 I had to do the calculation by hand on his piece of paper while he watched, his 12-year old daughter whispering in his ear the whole time.
-But finally all calculations converged and he was all smiles.
+But finally the numbers converged and he was all smiles.

 [Tuesday 4 October : Timang, Nepal] Another early start saw us on the path towards Dharapani, first on a track on the east side of the river then via the road on the west side.
 A lot of the time we were walking in water, as countless waterfalls and streams cascade down the steep cliffs on both sides of the river.
 We climbed steadily and reached Danaqyu at 12:30 PM, just in time for an excellent lunch at the Tibetan Hotel & Restaurant (egg and vegetable fried rice, one of our staples on this trip).
 And the place had wifi, so I quickly penned this paragraph and uploaded it.